kundroomajid/twitter_plugin/Readme.md

     * ``NOTE :`` Create an Airflow Connection named ``extract_table_default`` using Airflow UI, leave all fields blank put your extracttable API key inside password field.

  13. Now copy ``dag_tweet_etl.py`` from ``twitter_plugin/example_dags/`` to ``project directory/dags``

+if dags directory is not avalaible please create one inside project root.

  14. And we are good to go.